-CWEE-45A Occupational Work Experience -Volunteer v1.0-8.0 units
+CWEE-45A Occupational Work Experience - Volunteer v1.0-8.0 units

 Coordination of on-the-job learning within career path and college major to improve employment skills and career goals through supervised "volunteer" employment.
 A maximum of sixteen (16) semester units can be earned in Occupational Work Experience during a student's enrollment within Yuba Community College District, with an eight (8) unit maximum in any one semester.
-Students enrolling in this class are not eligible for other Cooperative Work Experience/ Internship classes during the same semester.
+Students enrolling in this class are not eligible for other Cooperative Work Experience/Internship classes during the same semester.
 This course may be repeated up to 3 times.
 Students may not exceed sixteen (16) units in the combination of programs (CWEE 44A/44B/44C/44D, CWEE 45A/45B or INTRN 46A/46B).
 Co-requisite: Must have VOLUNTEER position.
 Grades are P/NP.
-(Repeatable: May be taken four times only.)

-1253 TBA TBA E.Spears W-859 NOTE: Attendance at an orientation is required.
-See page 39 for dates/times of orientations.
+4540 TBA TBA E.Spears W-859 NOTE: Attendance at an orientation is required.
+See above or page 39 for more information.

-CWEE-45B Occupational Work Experience -Paid v1.0-8.0 units
+CWEE-45B Occupational Work Exp.- Paid v1.0-8.0 units

 Coordination of on-the-job learning within career path or occupation choice to improve employment skills and career goals, through supervised "PAID" employment.
 This course may be repeated up to 3 times.
 A maximum of sixteen (16) semester units can be earned in Occupational Work Experience during a student's enrollment within Yuba Community College District, with an eight (8) unit maximum in any one semester.
 Students enrolling in this class are not eligible for other Cooperative Work Experience/Internship classes during the same semester.
 Students may not exceed sixteen (16) units in the combination of programs (CWEE 44A/44B/44C/44D, CWEE 45A/45B or INTRN 46A/46B).
 Co-requisite: Must have a PAID position.
 Grades are P/NP.
-(Repeatable: May be taken four times only.)
 (L)

-1254 W-859 TRA E.Spears NOTE: Attendance at an orientation is required.
-See page 39 for dates/times of orientations.
+4541 TBA TBA E.Spears W-859 NOTE: Attendance at an orientation is required.
+See above or page 39 for more information.